stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 }
 ~~~

-Together the private constructor and private static final field satisfy the requirment of limiting the class to a single instance.
+Together the private constructor and private static final field `INSTANCE` satisfy the requirment of limiting the class to a single instance.
 And the `getInstance()` method fulfils the requirement of providing a global point of access to that instance.

 Using the Singleton is straightfoward: